ptsondev/bak3053058/wp-content/plugins/popup-builder/readme.txt

 13. Facebook popup

 == Changelog ==

+= Version 3.3 =
+* Popup preview fixes.
+* Improvement: If the popup is setup on the Link and the popup opening condition doesn’t meet the current state, the default Link functionality will be triggered.
+* Added a Button element inside the WP editor.
+* Fix: Mobile landscape issue, in all cases the popup sizes will be changed, if the window orientation is changed (mobile/desktop).
+* Completely works with almost all page builders.
+* Subscribers Import/export fixes.
+* Popup showing limitation improvement.

+= Version 3.2 =
+* New Feature: PDF popup type.
+* New Feature: Popup content can be set at the top and bottom of Subscription form.
+* Admin panel and frontend speed improvements.
+* Speed improvements for Multisite.
+* Bug fixed related to popup overlay turning on/off functionality.
+* Improvements for Apple devices (page scrolling, popup dimensions, etc).
+* Big fixed for Internet Explorer related to popup showing limitations.
+* Unstoppable scroll bug fixed when there is a LastPass browser extension.
+* Add improvements for Page builders.
+* Add UTF-8 support for Newsletters.

 = Version 3.1.9 =
 * Bug fixed related to paths of the Popup Builder resources.